 Information regarding the specific courses required or offered in each curriculum area will be distributed to students each spring in order to enroll in the courses for the upcoming school year.
-Note that the district may require the completion of certain courses for graduation even if these courses are not requires by the stat for graduation.
+Note that the district may require the completion of certain courses for graduation even if these courses are not required by the state for graduation.